-If you have come into our Westside location you may have noticed that behind the bar looks like some kind of chemistry lab.
+If you have come into a Chattahoochee Coffee location you may have noticed that behind the bar looks like some kind of chemistry lab.
 There’s unique glass devices, crazy, expensive-looking equipment and scales.

 Now scales may seem like an odd addition to the list, but in reality they are essential to every beverage we make.
 You may have also noticed how we weigh everything from drip coffee, to each espresso shot.
 The main reason we weigh is for consistency.